abishajoshi/CI-CD-Pipeline-Project1-/README.md

 **🔄 Workflow Overview**

-CI/CD pipeline is defined in .github/workflows/main.yml.
+CI/CD pipeline is defined at .github/workflows/main.yml.
 The pipeline performs the following steps automatically when you push to the main branch:

 Checkout Code – Pulls the latest code from the repository.